photkosee/xo-is-unbeatable/README.md

-# XO is unbeatable
+# XO is Unbeatable

-> A tic-tac-toe game playing against an AI, you can now try beating it here
+> A tic-tac-toe game playing against an AI, you can now try beating it [here](https://photkosee.github.io/xo-is-unbeatable/).

 ## Background